Alternatives to Toptal for Hiring Developers (2026)

 Gun.io

-Who it is best for: US-based freelancer projects
+Who it's best for: US-based freelancer projects

 Gun.io operates a curated freelancer network with a strong emphasis on vetting and US-timezone talent.
-Their matching process is hands-on — a human account manager works with you to understand your needs and recommends candidates rather than relying on algorithmic matching.
+Their matching process is hands-on: a human account manager works with you to understand your needs and recommends candidates rather than relying on algorithmic matching.
 The network is smaller but well-curated.

 Pricing: $50-90/hr